What are the common indicators of a phishing attempt?

 Phishing has been the number one attack vector for over five years and it is important that your entire workforce knows the signs of a phishing email.
 Everyone is a target in today’s cyberwar climate.
-Organizations of all sizes experience frequent, extremely sophisticated, phishing attacks and it is unrealistic to expect IT and security teams to fight that battle alone using just technology.
+Organizations of all sizes experience frequent, extremely sophisticated phishing attacks and it is unrealistic to expect IT and security teams to identify all phishing attacks and fight that battle alone using just technology.
 The reality is, as humans are the ones being targeted, humans must be the primary defense against attackers trying to gain access to information systems.

 Increasingly, phishing emails are carefully researched and contrived to target specific recipients.
 Given the number and intensity of data breaches in recent years there is a wealth of information available to phishers to use when honing their prose, making it even tougher to spot signs of a phishing email and discern fact from fiction.

-The first thing that usually arouses suspicion when reading a phishing message is that the language isn’t quite right – for example a colleague is suddenly over familiar, or a family member a little more formal.
+The first thing that usually arouses suspicion when reading a phishing message is that the language isn’t quite right – for example, a colleague is suddenly over familiar, or a family member is a little more formal.
 For instance, if I personally were to receive an email from Cofense’s CTO that began with “Dear Scott,” that would immediately raise a red flag.
 In all of our correspondence over the years, he has never begun an email with that greeting so it would feel wrong.
-If a message seems strange, it’s worth looking for other indicators that this could be from an attacker.
+If a message seems strange, it’s worth looking for other indicators that this could be a phishing email.

 One of the more common signs of a phishing email is bad spelling and the incorrect use of grammar.
 Most businesses have the spell check feature on their email client turned on for outbound emails.
 It is also possible to apply autocorrect or highlight features on most web browsers.
 Therefore, you would expect emails originating from a professional source to be free of grammar and spelling errors.

 3. Inconsistencies in Email Addresses, Links & Domain Names